Private Health Insurance

 Health Sharing Plans

-Health Sharing Plans, which are typically non-profit and often affiliated with religious organizations, provide healthcare benefits that differ from Minimum Essential Coverage (MEC) and may impose waiting periods for pre-existing conditions.
+Health Sharing Plans, also known as Health Sharing Ministries are commonly associated with non-profit organizations and religious affiliations, offer healthcare benefits distinct from Minimum Essential Coverage (MEC) and might include waiting periods for preexisting conditions.
 It’s important to note that Health Sharing Plans are not legally classified as insurance.

 Qualifying Life Events